lilianweng/lil-log/_posts/2019-01-31-generalized-language-models.md

+## ALBERT

+**ALBERT** ([Lan, et al. 2019](https://arxiv.org/abs/1909.11942)), short for **A Lite BERT**, is a light-weighted version of [BERT](#BERT) model.
+An ALBERT model can be trained 1.7x faster with 18x fewer parameters, compared to a BERT model of similar configuration.
+ALBERT incorporates three changes as follows: the first two help reduce parameters and memory consumption and hence speed up the training speed, while the third one proposes a more chanllenging training task to replace the next sentence prediction (NSP) objective.

+### Factorized Embedding Parameterization

+In BERT, the WordPiece tokenization embedding size $$E$$ is configured to be the same as the hidden state size $$H$$.
+That is saying, if we want to increase the model size (larger $$H$$), we need to learn a larger tokenization embedding too, which is expensive because it depends on the vocabulary size ($$V$$).

+Conceptually, because the tokenization embedding is expected to learn *context-independent* representation and the hidden states are *context-dependent*, it makes sense to separate the size of the hidden layers from the size of vocabulary embedding.
+Using factorized embedding parameterization, the large vocabulary embedding matrix of size $$V \times H$$ is decomposed into two small matrices of size $$V \times E$$ and $$E \times H$$.
+Given $$H \gt E$$ or even $$H \gg E$$, factorization can result in significant parameter reduction.

+### Cross-layer Parameter Sharing

+Parameter sharing across layers can happen in many ways: (a) only share feed-forward part; (b) only share attention parameters; or (c) share all the parameters.
+This technique reduces the number of parameters by a ton and does not damage the performance too much.

+### Sentence-Order Prediction (SOP)

+Interestingly, the [next sentence prediction (NSP)](#NSP) task of BERT turned out to be too easy.
+ALBERT instead adopted a sentence-order prediction (SOP) [self-supervised]({{ site.baseurl }}{% post_url 2019-11-10-self-supervised-learning %}) loss, Positive sample: two consecutive segments from the same document.
+Negative sample: same as above, but the segment order is switched.

+For the NSP task, the model can make reasonable predictions if it is able to detect topics when A and B are from different contexts.
+In comparison, SOP is harder as it requires the model to fully understand the coherence and ordering between segments.

 ## OpenAI GPT-2

 The [OpenAI](https://blog.openai.com/better-language-models/) [GPT-2](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) language model is a direct successor to [GPT](#openai-gpt).
 GPT-2 has 1.5B parameters, 10x more than the original GPT, and it achieves SOTA results on 7 out of 8 tested language modeling datasets in a *zero-shot transfer setting* without any task-specific fine-tuning.
 The pre-training dataset contains 8 million Web pages collected by crawling qualified outbound links from [Reddit](https://www.reddit.com/).
 Large improvements by OpenAI GPT-2 are specially noticeable on small datasets and datasets used for measuring *long-term dependency*.